 Iran National Flag

 All of our printed Iran flags are made by a process called Dye Sublimation.
 This process impregnates the fibres of the fabric, the result is a flag that has very accurate colour, and importantly the design appears clearly on both sides of the flag.
 This is known as ‘printed through to reverse’ and is an important consideration when choosing your flag as both sides will be seen when flying.
-All our flags have Free Delivery included.

 Our flags are manufactured to the highest standards.
 We offer flags in a choice of two materials, Hand Made National Flags, and Digitally Printed National Flags

 Care & Advice

 Flags will not last forever.
 Whilst we do everything possible to ensure our products are the most durable possible.

 You will be taken to our online shop

 |Design||A green-white-red horizontal tricolour with two lines of white kufic script stating “god is great”.|

 The first banner or flag flown in the country was the standard of Cyrus the Great of the Achaemenid Empire.
 It featured a flacon/eagle holding suns and would be held on a long pole.
 There are many reported designs of this flag including a one on a red field and one on a turquoise field.